MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Files/Update-MgDriveListSubscription.md

   - `[LifecycleNotificationUrl <String>]`: Optional.
 The URL of the endpoint that receives lifecycle notifications, including subscriptionRemoved, reauthorizationRequired, and missed notifications.
 This URL must make use of the HTTPS protocol.
   - `[NotificationContentType <String>]`: Optional.
 Desired content-type for Microsoft Graph change notifications for supported resource types.
 The default content-type is application/json.
   - `[NotificationQueryOptions <String>]`: Optional.
 OData query options for specifying the value for the targeting resource.
 Clients receive notifications when the resource reaches the state matching the query options provided here.
 With this new property in the subscription creation payload along with all existing properties, Webhooks will deliver notifications whenever a resource reaches the desired state mentioned in the notificationQueryOptions property.
 For example, when the print job is completed or when a print job resource isFetchable property value becomes true etc.  Supported only for Universal Print Service.
 For more information, see Subscribe to change notifications from cloud printing APIs using Microsoft Graph.
   - `[NotificationUrl <String>]`: Required.
 The URL of the endpoint that receives the change notifications.
 This URL must make use of the HTTPS protocol.
+Any query string parameter included in the notificationUrl property will be included in the HTTP POST request when Microsoft Graph sends the change notifications.
   - `[NotificationUrlAppId <String>]`: Optional.
 The app ID that the subscription service can use to generate the validation token.
 This allows the client to validate the authenticity of the notification received.
   - `[Resource <String>]`: Required.
 Specifies the resource that will be monitored for changes.
 Do not include the base URL (https://graph.microsoft.com/beta/).
 See the possible resource path values for each supported resource.

-INPUTOBJECT `<IFilesIdentity>`: Identity Parameter
+`INPUTOBJECT <IFilesIdentity>`: Identity Parameter
   - `[ColumnDefinitionId <String>]`: The unique identifier of columnDefinition
   - `[ColumnLinkId <String>]`: The unique identifier of columnLink
   - `[ContentTypeId <String>]`: The unique identifier of contentType